 7. Religious Resources Policy

 A good nursing home will go above and beyond to provide comfort and help to its residents.
-So, one way to do this is by providing religious and spiritual services for all residents.
+One way to do this is by providing religious and spiritual services for all residents.
 Also, this might include access to:

 - Religious texts.